HamsterHuey/easyplot/DESCRIPTION.rst

 Usage and Examples
 ==================

-For more details and examples please see the included package documentation and the IPython Notebook containing documentation and an extensive list of examples: http://nbviewer.ipython.org/github/HamsterHuey/easyplot/blob/master/docs/easyplot_docs.ipynb
+For more details and examples, please view the online IPython Notebook containing easyplot documentation and an extensive list of examples: http://nbviewer.ipython.org/github/HamsterHuey/easyplot/blob/master/docs/easyplot_docs.ipynb

 Contact